 - a.
-A Bachelor's degree in Business, Management of RSM or of any accredited and/or recognized Bachelor's (of Science) degree programme of any research university if equivalent regarding level, size and content of the programme; - b.
-Proficiency in English, to be proven by - IELTS: with a minimum overall score of 7.0; - TOEFL: paper based: with a minimum overall score of 600; - TOEFL: computer based: with a minimum overall score of 250; - TOEFL: internet based: with a minimum overall score of 101; - Cambridge: CPE or CAE level.
+A Bachelor's degree in Business, Management of RSM or of any accredited and/or recognized Bachelor's (of Science) degree programme of any research university if equivalent regarding level, size and content of the programme: - b.
+Proficiency in English, to be proven by - TOEFL iBT minimum overall score of 101 with minimum sub scores of 22; - IELTS minimum overall score of 7.0 with minimum sub scores of 6.5; - Cambridge certificate of proficiency in English (CPE): minimum C1 level; - Cambridge English Advanced (CAE): minimum grade B; - Cambridge English Business certificate (BEC): minimum higher grade B; - Bachelor's diploma taught entirely in English and obtained in an English speaking country or in a CEMS school or EQUIS/AACSB accredited institution.